Will we meet before the birth?

 Exactly how much do you “show” of the birth?

 When it comes to displaying my work on my website, advertising, marketing pieces, or video, I typically display only modest photographs and video clips.
 Footage and images that may seem “immodest” have all been shared with full consent of the parents.
 How I document your birth completely depends completely on you, and we will discuss this in your meet and greet.
 I generally try and shoot very modestly, but this is birth and sometimes this is inevitable in order to get the shot.
 I will be very sensitive and try to document the birth to whatever extent you are comfortable with and would like to see.

 How does the process work?

 Once you decide you would like me to attend your birth, please contact me and let me know the package that meets your needs.
 Once you are ready to book, I will send a contract over that stipulates our agreements.
-I will be on call from 37 weeks until the birth of your baby.
+I will be on call from 38 weeks until the birth of your baby.
 Once all services are complete and final payment is received I will start the editing process.
+You will receive sneak peeks of your birth images via email within 24-72 hours of the birth.
 It will take me about 2-4 weeks for me to complete the editing for your photos and 3-8 weeks for video.
-Videos are approved for editing purposes prior to being burned on DVD, then they will be sent to you.
+For your videos you will get an editing session to request any changes you would like prior to your video being burned on DVD, then they will be sent to you.

 Do you interact with us at all?

 I generally act as a “fly on the wall”, but if I’m asked a question I will converse and chat.
 I go with the vibe of the room.
-I very much respect a parent’s birth space and choose my actions wisely to not disturb the birth process.
+I respect your birth space and choose my actions wisely to not disturb the birth process.
 We will have a good bit of time to get to know each other so you do not feel like you have a complete stranger with you in the delivery room.